SamiSuhail/AspNetCoreTemplate-Clean/README.md

 Afterwards you can run the MyApp.DbDeploy project, and the server is ready to be started and used.
 For emails, you can access the MailHog SMTP UI locally at localhost:8025.
-For messaging, you can access the RabbitMQ Management UI locally at localhost:15672
+For messaging, you can access the RabbitMQ Management UI locally at localhost:15672 For database administration, you can access the PgAdmin UI locally at localhost:8888

 All credentials can be found in the docker-compose-local.env file.